Abel-Wondafrash/BCH-IT/README.md

 # Business Continuity Handbook (BCH-IT)

-A comprehensive reference of Automation Works, IT Systems, and supporting processes designed to safeguard critical operations and ensure seamless business continuity during and after personnel transitions.
+A comprehensive reference of IT Systems and supporting processes designed to safeguard critical operations and ensure seamless business continuity during and after personnel transitions.

 ---